portworx/katacoda-scenarios/portworx-recap/step0.md

 #### Lab Question Formats:

 ###### Multiple Choice (Single Correct Answer)
-A circular check box preceeding the options imples a single correct answer.
+A circular check box preceeding the options implies a single correct answer.

 ###### Multiple Choice (Multiple Correct Answers)
 A square check box preceeding the options implies multiple correct answers.
 All correct answers must be selected for the test to be marked correct.